-- 2. Interest rates are down and still falling.
+2. Interest rates are down and still falling.
 The prime rate is down to 10 1/2 percent, way down from the 21 percent that prevailed when President Reagan took office.
-Home mortgage rates are down 3 points since last year.
-Long-term rates for business loans are off 3 to 4 points from a year ago. - 3.
-Lower taxes with major improvements in tax equity will help buoy the recovery, both on the consumer side and on the investment side.
+Home mortgage rates are down since last year.
+Long-term rates for business loans are off about 3 points from a year ago.

+3. Lower taxes with major improvements in tax equity will help buoy the recovery, both on the consumer side and on the investment side.
 The combined effect of the 1981 and 1982 tax bills has been to lower individual taxes over 3 years by \$344 billion, as well as improve compliance and tax fairness.
-Lower individual rates boost personal income and restore incentive, while favorable capital cost recovery rules should spur investment. - 4.
-Housing starts are up; the stock market is up 440 points over last August.
+Lower individual rates boost personal income and restore incentive, while favorable capital cost recovery rules should spur investment.

+4. Housing starts are up at a 1.8 million annual rate, the highest in 3 years; the stock market is up 460 points over last August.
 These are tangible evidence of recovery.
-Consumer confidence is rising; retail sales rose 1.6 percent in March and 1.7 percent in April and auto sales were up 5.2 percent in the first 10 days in May.
-Inventories have been cut to their lowest levels in 2 years, which bodes well for increased production. - B. Unemployment.
+Consumer confidence is rising; retail sales rose 1.6 percent in March, 1.7 percent in April, and 2.1 percent in May, and auto sales were up 5.2 percent in the first 10 days in May.
+Inventories have been cut to their lowest levels in 2 years, and have begun to rise again.

+B. Unemployment.
 The January drop in unemployment to 10.4 percent was followed by further declines down to 10.1 percent in May.
 Unemployment, of course, remains the major negative in the economic picture.
-High unemployment has to come down and stay down without inflationary stimulus-that is what we have failed to do in the past. - o Clearly there is a bipartisan consensus for more jobs.
-But resuming the inflationary policies of the past will not create lasting jobs, just an illusion of prosperity that leaves us worse off the next time we try to get "off the wagon." - o That means the most important thing we must do is judge carefully the degree of stimulus the economy can and should take, consistent with a firm anti-inflation policy.
-The Federal Reserve will play a key role, and has already shown a willingness to adjust its short-term goals based on an assessment of the weakness of the economy.
-We will not allow the recession to continue, but we will not reinflate the economy, either. - o While the main emphasis must remain on the long-term goals of growth with low inflation, there are steps we can take in the short term to deal with the plight of the unemployed.
-Many things have already been done:
+High unemployment has to come down and stay down without inflationary stimulus--that is what we have failed to do in the past.
+Total employment is up 1/2 million since December.

+o Clearly there is a bipartisan consensus for more jobs.
+But resuming the inflationary policies of the past will not create lasting jobs, just an illusion of prosperity that leaves us worse off the next time we try to get "off the wagon."

+o That means the most important thing we must do is judge carefully the degree of stimulus the economy can and should take, consistent with a firm anti-inflation policy.
+The Federal Reserve will play a key role, and has already shown a willingness to adjust its short-term goals based on its assessment of the economy.
+We will not allow the recession to continue, but we will not reinflate the economy, either.

+In addition, constructive steps have been taken:

-- A new Federal supplemental unemployment compensation program was passed with the 1982 tax bill, providing additional unemployment benefits to about 2 million workers in 38 States.
-The House and Senate have agreed to extend this program through September 30. - The President signed into law the new Job Training Partnership Act, which emphasizes training for permanent employment rather than make-work jobs.
-New initiatives outlined by the President focus on the long-term unemployed, youth, and on training or relocating displaced workers who lost jobs due to plant closures or force reductions. - The targeted jobs tax credit, which was extended for 2 years by the 1982 tax bill, gives employers a real incentive to hire the disadvantaged--about 600,000 workers are certified under the program. - The administration's enterprise zone legislation, just approved by the Finance Committee, can provide us with an experiment in private-sector job creation in depressed areas, through a combination of Federal tax incentives and State and local efforts to target an area for development with regulatory and tax relief, neighborhood participation, and capital and other improvements.
+- A new Federal supplemental unemployment compensation program was passed with the 1982 tax bill, providing unemployment benefits to well over 2 million workers.
+This program will extend through September 30.

+- The new Job Training Partnership Act emphasizes training for permanent employment rather than make-work jobs.

+- The targeted jobs tax credit, which was extended for 2 years by the 1982 tax bill, gives employers an incentive to hire the disadvantaged--about 600,000 workers are certified under the program.

+- The administration's enterprise zone legislation, just approved by the Senate, can provide us with an experiment in private-sector job creation in depressed areas, through a combination of Federal tax incentives and State and local efforts to target an area for development with regulatory and tax relief, neighborhood participation, and capital and other improvements.